 A labor and materials invoice contains fields for recording both the hours and parts or products that were used during a job.
-The invoice is common for professions that involve construction, repairing, and installing.
+The invoice is common for professions that involve construction, repairs, and installations.

 When to Use the Invoice

-Whether or not a company or freelancer should use a labor+material invoice is mainly dependent on whether or not the client is expecting the material cost to be included in the labor charge.
-For example, hairdressers don’t charge clients the cost of shampoo or conditioner – they only charge for the time dedicating to cutting hair.
+Whether or not a company or freelancer should use a labor + material invoice is mainly dependent on if the client is expecting the material cost to be included in the labor charge.
+For example, hairdressers don’t charge clients for the cost of shampoo or conditioner—they only charge for the time dedicated to cutting hair.

 As an overview, materials and labor should be separated individually if the following applies: